susielu/d3-legend/docs/index.md

 symbol.**scale()**

 Creates a new d3 legend based on the scale.
 The code determines the type of scale and generates the different symbol and label pairs.
+The scale's range will be used as the d-attribute in an svg path for each symbol in the legend.

 symbol.**cells()**

-This parameter is only valid for [quantitative scales](https://github.com/mbostock/d3/wiki/Quantitative-Scales#quantitative) (except for quantize and quantile).
+This parameter is only valid for continuous scales (like linear and log).
 When there is no indication from the domain or range for the number of steps in the legend you may want to display, it defaults to five steps in equal increments.
 You can pass the cells function a single number which will create equal increments for that number of steps, or an array of the [specific steps](#color-linear-custom) you want the legend to display.

 symbol.**orient(string)**